7 Reasons to Visit Mazunte, Mexico

 Hazards: If you’re bothered by mosquitos, be warned that Mazunte has more insects than Puerto Escondido or Huatulco.
 I was there during the rainy season and spent most of my evenings under the mosquito nets supplied by the hotels.

 I was also grateful I had packed a supply of Laminitas, a plug-in device that looks like an air freshener but is made by Raid and dispenses an odorless repellent.
+It’s one of the best things to use for avoiding mosquito bites.
 Plug it in and your room will be clear of mosquitos in around 20 minutes.
 A box of Laminitas ( with 10 refills) costs under $5 USD at Super Che and is well worth the investment.

 If you enjoyed this blog post, please subscribe to my A Taste for Travel blog for more tips, giveaways and travel inspiration.